Resource Quotas

 In addition to the resources mentioned above, in release 1.10, quota support for extended resources is added.

 As overcommit is not allowed for extended resources, it makes no sense to specify both requests and limits for the same extended resource in a quota.
-So for extended resources, only quota items with prefix requests. is allowed for now.
+So for extended resources, only quota items with prefix requests. are allowed.

 Take the GPU resource as an example, if the resource name is nvidia.com/gpu, and you want to limit the total number of GPUs requested in a namespace to 4, you can define a quota as follows: